Sherlock in Russia

 Sherlock in Russia (Ше́рлок в России, also known as Sherlock: The Russian Chronicles) is a Russian detective TV series based on Arthur Conan Doyle's stories about the legendary detective Sherlock Holmes.
 This is the third Russian adaptation of the character and the first with original script.
 The series was released in October 2020 on the Start.ru streaming service.

 Synopsis

 Jack the Ripper leaves behind a trail of victims and escapes from London to Saint-Petersburg.
-Sherlock Holmes leaves Doctor Watson in Britain and goes after the deadly killer to Saint Petersburg.
+Sherlock Holmes leaves a badly injured Doctor Watson in Britain and goes after the deadly killer to Saint Petersburg.

 In Russia, he meets Doctor Kartsev, from whom he rents a living room.
 Dr. Kartsev starts helping him solve very strange, confusing, and complicated crimes, and Holmes is once again forced to convince law enforcement authorities of the correctness of his deductive methods of investigation.